glnmario/glnmario.github.io/index.md

 ## News
 - New preprint on _State-of-the-art generalisation research in NLP: A taxonomy and review_ [[PDF](https://arxiv.org/abs/2210.03050)]
 - New paper at EMNLP 2022: _Towards Pragmatic Production Strategies for Natural Language Generation_.
 Out on 22 October!
 - New paper at AACL-IJCNLP 2022 with Arabella Sinclair and Raquel Fernández: _Construction Repetition Reduces Information Rate in Dialogue_.
-Out on 16 October.
+On arXiv on 18 October.
 - Oral presentations at [CLIN](https://clin2022.uvt.nl) and [CLiC-it](https://clic2021.disco.unimib.it).
 - New interpretability paper with Sam Ryb at *SEM 2022.
 - New paper at the [LChange'22](https://languagechange.org/events/2022-acl-lchange/) ACL Workshop with Andrey Kutuzov and Lidia Pivovarova.